ampmonteiro/glossary-project-php/notes_improvel_ch6.md

 - in mysqldataprovider / MySQLDataProvider.php change:

-    1. connect method should be call only once and in construct
+    1. connect method should be call only once and in construct &#9989;

-    2. remove the call of connect method in  query and execute
+    2. remove the call of connect method in  query and execute &#9989;

-    3. create a property that receive the instance of PDO from connect method
+    3. create a property that receive the instance of PDO from connect method &#9989;

     4. getTerm change fetchAll to fetch, since you want only one row

+- organize better the App folder, i.e:
+    -> creating _src folder
+    ->  create folders _core, _data  and app